-The Chair asked whether there was a seconder for the first motion to refuse the application.
+The Chair asked whether there was a second for the first motion to refuse the application.
 The motion was not seconded.

 Councillor Callison stated that there was a need for quality houses in the area and that the development could benefit the town deal.
 Councillor Callison seconded the motion to approve the application.
 Councillor Parkinson stated that the separation from the surrounding houses was good and that he couldn't see any reason to turn down the application.
 He stated that he understood it would mean a loss of green space, but that the green space was private land.
-Councillor Parkinson stated that he didn't think it would mean many more vehicles on the road.
-Councillor Parkinson felt that, should the application go to appeal, it would be approved.
+Councillor Parkinson stated that he doesn't think it would mean many more vehicles on the road.
+Councillor Parkinson stated that he thinks that should the application go to appeal, it would be approved.